shafayeatsumit/The-Fit-League-App/README.md

 You may have to uninstall the app from your phone and try again.

+Once you have built, upload `android/app/build/outputs/apk/app-release.apk` to the app store!

 ### Propagating icons

     yo rn-toolbox:assets --icon icon.png